 Why is it best to photograph newborns under 2 weeks old?

 It is best to photograph your baby within their first 2 weeks to capture deep sleeping portraits plus those gorgeous curly, womb-like poses.
-As your baby grows, they become less flexible and also more aware of their surroundings which makes it harder to settle them into a deep sleep.
-After 14 days, baby acne can also start appearing.
+At around 3 weeks old, babies go through a growth spurt and become a lot more aware of their surroundings.
+This is also when they can start suffering from colic (wind & reflux), which makes it harder to settle them into a deep sleep.
+Baby acne also starts appearing around 3 weeks old and will last for about 2 weeks.

 What if my baby or child doesn't behave on the day?

 This is probably the thing parents worry the most about!
 Honestly, I can't promise that I can make your baby or child behave perfectly but I definitely have many processes in place to guarantee the best results possible.
-With newborns and babies, I book a 9:30am session as this works well with feeding and sleeping times.
-I do however always stress with parents that I am flexible and if bubs has a bad night and therefore sleeps in a little longer, they can just let me know and they can arrive a little later.
+With newborns and babies, I book a morning session as they tend to be most settled then.
+When booking your session time, I always stress with parents that I am flexible and if bubs has a bad night and therefore sleeps in a little longer, they can just let me know and they can arrive a little later.
 I allow for this but find it's rare that parents arrive more than half an hour later.

 Newborn sessions are planned so bubs arrives with a full belly.
-These sessions are very much about working with the baby and responding to what they are showing me.
-Newborn sessions are longer because time is needed to settle bubs and reality is that it's common to have an unsettled baby.
+These sessions are very much about working with the baby and responding to what they are showing me, as reality is that it's common to have an unsettled baby.
 Keeping the room very warm is necessary to keep their body temperature regulated while naked and it therefore also helps keep them settled.
 If your baby loves to wriggle, they may just need to be kept wrapped for most of their session but again it's just about responding to what they are showing me - every baby is different!
 I have had sessions where the baby has been unsettled most of the time but upon showing the parents their photos they can't believe how peaceful their baby looks!

 Toddlers and young children are definitely the biggest challenge!
 I find the key to photographing them is making them feel comfortable within the studio.
 I choose to use continuous lights rather than flash and I don't ever rush the session.
 When they feel comfortable and are having fun, it definitely produces the most natural smiles!
 Parents who have also talked to their child before the day and offered a reward for behaving well, I find this works a treat!